 •a person acting as a legal adviser to the Crown or as counsel for the Crown in any proceedings;

 •a person acting in the capacity as a trustee under the Trustee Act 1958 (Vic).
-However, section 13(2A) of the OA (Vic) allows the Victorian Ombudsman to investigate any administrative action taken by State Trustees;
+However, section 13(2A) of the OA (Vic) allows the ombudsman to investigate any administrative action taken by State Trustees;

 •the Electoral Commissioner;

 •royal commissions and boards of inquiry;

 •boards, tribunals and commissions that are, by virtue of statute, presided over by a judge, magistrate or Australian lawyer.

 •state-funded residential care services.

 Ministerial advisers are only within the ombudsman’s jurisdiction if they are the subject of a referral made by a House of Parliament or a parliamentary committee.